Netanyahu, showing seized rockets, says Iran fooling the world

 The hawkish Israeli premier was referring to a visit to Tehran by European Union foreign policy chief Catherine Ashton.

-Iran and six world powers, represented by Ashton, struck a deal on November 24 under which Tehran curbed some sensitive nuclear activities for six months in return for limited relief from sanctions.
-Meanwhile the two sides will try to hammer out a long-term agreement on the scope of Iran's nuclear program.
+Iran and six world powers, represented by Ashton, struck a deal on Nov.
+24 under which Tehran curbed some sensitive nuclear activities for six months in return for limited relief from sanctions.
+Meanwhile the two sides will try to hammer out a long-term agreement on the scope of Iran's nuclear programme.

 Iran has repeatedly rejected allegations that it is seeking a nuclear weapons capability.
 Israel, widely believed to have the Middle East's sole nuclear arsenal, says a nuclear-armed Iran would pose a mortal threat to its existence.